 Is Murphy an authority?
 Does his PhD means he's qualified?

 Stasse passed this on to Tom Murphy himself.
-And got a reply!
-In the comments section Stasse quotes Murphy:
+And got a reply.
+Stasse quotes Murphy:

 I don't dispute the more careful approach used on hopsblog.
 I put pieces together very simply, which may not represent more clever ways to manage interplanetary trajectories.
 That said, I stated clearly what I was doing, so that it's an easy job to pick it apart.
 I'm fine with that.
-I hope I never appealed to my authority as an orbital mechanics expert, because I am not.Bold and underline added by me.
-Hear that, Stasse?
+I hope I never appealed to my authority as an orbital mechanics expert, because I am not.Did you get that, Stasse?
 By his own admission, Murphy's no expert.
 Perhaps Murphy hasn't appealed to his authority.
-But you and Maponos certainly have.
+But Stasse and his friends certainly have.

-The point in this particular example doesn't stand.
+Murphy's point in this particular example doesn't stand.
 15 km/s is about what it takes to put a geosynchronous communication satellite in place.
-This is doable as demonstrated by the large number of such sats.
+This is doable as demonstrated by the large number of geosynchronous sats.
 Murphy's 20 km/s is about what it takes to land on the moon's surface and come back.
 15 km/s and 20 km/s are vastly different delta V budgets.

 But 15 km/s vs 20 km/s is isn't the worst Murphy error.
 He's done much worse.
 From Grab That Asteroid! in Murphy's Stranded Resources post:

 The asteroid belt is over 20 km/s away in terms of velocity impulse.
 If the goal is to use the raw materials for production on Earth or in Earth orbit, we have to supply about 10 km/s of impulse.
 We would probably try to get lucky and find a nickel-metal asteroid in an unusual orbit requiring substantially less energy to reel it in.
 So let's say we can find something requiring only 5 km/s of delta-v. . . .